apache/activemq-artemis/docs/hacking-guide/en/ide.md

 ### Importing the Project

 The following steps show how to import ActiveMQ Artemis source into IntelliJ IDEA and setup the correct maven profile to allow running of JUnit tests from within the IDE.
-(Steps are based on version: 13.1.4)
+(Steps are based on version: 2017.1.2)

 * File --> Import Project --> Select the root directory of the ActiveMQ Artemis source folder. --> Click OK

 This should open the import project wizard.
 From here:

-* Select "Import from existing model" toggle box, then select Maven from the list box below.
+* Select "Import project from external model" toggle box, then select Maven from the list box below.
 Click Next.
 * Leave the defaults set on this page and click next.
 * On the "Select profiles page", select the checkbox next to "dev" and click next.
 * From here the default settings should suffice.
 Continue through the wizard, clicking next until the wizard is complete.